Mottie/tablesorter/README.markdown

 #### Version 2.0.30.1 (2012-2-20)

 * Modified the "filter" widget to disable the input window instead of setting it with display none.
 Now the input is disabled and a "disabled" class is applied to allow for further styling.

-#### Version 2.0.30 (2012-2-20)

-* Fixed the total mess I just made with the addWidget init functionality...
-I need a vacation :P

-#### Version 2.0.29 (2012-2-20)

-* Fixed a problem with the addWidget init function which apparently was always being called, even if you didn't want it!
-Fix for [issue #28](https://github.com/Mottie/tablesorter/issues/28).
-Thanks to thezoggy for helping with troubleshooting!
-* Minor cleanup of sorting class names code.